The Stuckey School: an Equalization School during Segregation

-Johnsonville Middle School was originally The Stuckey School, an "Equalization School" during the "Separate But Equal" segregation period, was built in 1954 on a 10-acre tract of land two miles west of Johnsonville.
-Prior to this time, black students attended through 8th grade at the "Johnsonville Colored School" a building located where the Johnsonville City Pool was later built.
+Johnsonville's old middle school on Midway Highway was originally The Stuckey School, an "Equalization School" during segregation.
+The building was constructed in 1954 on a 10-acre tract of land two miles west of Johnsonville.
+Prior to this time, black students attended school through 8th grade at the "Johnsonville Colored School" a building located where the Johnsonville City Pool was later built.

 Everlina Jacobs recalls her time at the Johnsonville Colored school before the Stuckey School was completed:

 "Where the swimming pool used to be, the school house I went to was there.
 It was a big old school house.
 It was 4, 5 rooms.
 We had to walk from up here - that's when I was young - we walked from over there at the crossroads at Vox Highway and Deerfield Road.
 We walked from there all the way down to the school house down there.
 Rain come - we got wet.
 When we get down there, they'd build a fire and dry us.
 If the rain catch before we get home, Mama and them would dry us.
 And we used to walk from there down to that Nazareth Church to that school house.
 I went to school to the 8th grade, cause that's how far it went.
 I could have gone back to school, but I went to work when I was 17 years old."

 The Stuckey School took its name from Eliot Stuckey who donated land for the building.
 Eliot was born in SC around 1875, and both of his parents were born in SC.
 He was a farmer and was married to Martha Stuckey.
 They had three children named Sallie, Tom J., and Theodore.
 In the 1910 census he was renting his land, but the 1940 census shows him owning his home and property.
 Eliot only achieved a 6th grade education, but the land he donated provided others with so much more.